gjbex/Best-practices-for-scientific-computing/docs/testing/functional_testing.md

 "innards" of the software under test.

-In some circumstances, this may be all that is required, e.g., when developing a relatively small or very focussed library.
+In some circumstances, this may be all that is required, e.g., when developing a relatively small or very focused library.
 In many cases though, unit testing is best supplemented by functional testing.

 The point of view of functional testing is opposite to that of unit testing